dkmagee/hlfred/README.md

 ##Running

 HLFRED requires that you have the enviroment variables `HLFRED_DSDIR` and `HLFRED_RUNDIR` set for the input and output directories or you supply them on the command line.
-HLFRED will look for input data in `HLFRED_DSDIR/my_dataset_name` and will copy these data to `HLFRED_RUNDIR/my_dataset_name` and process the it in this directory.
+HLFRED will look for input data in `HLFRED_DSDIR/my_dataset_name` and will copy these data to `HLFRED_RUNDIR/my_dataset_name` and process the data in run directory.

 Here's a simple shell script to run all tasks with the input data in a directory `HLFRED_DSDIR/test_hlf`:

 	#!/bin/bash
 	export HLFRED_DSDIR="/Volumes/DataRaid1/Data/DATASETS"
 	export HLFRED_RUNDIR="/Volumes/DataRaid1/Data/REDUCED"
 	DSN="test"

+	## For ACS/WFC data
+	# for task in init ampc amsk drzi mcat saln apsh drzm
+	## For WFC3/UVIS data
+	# for task in init amsk drzi mcat saln apsh drzm
+	# For WFC3/IR data
-	for task in init amsk drzi mcat saln apsh drzm do
+	for task in init amsk ssub drzi mcat saln apsh mivm drzm do
 		hlfred $DSN $task
 		ret=$?